Origin

 Famous People Named aqeedat

-- None widely recognized in Australian mainstream media, but notable in community contexts.
+- None widely recognised in Australian mainstream media.

 Popularity in Australia